-- Post surgery to aid recovery
+- Pre / Post surgery care

-- Behavioural issues e.g. phobias, anxiety
+- Behaviour issues e.g. stress, anxiety

-This sort of physiotherapy for animals is more challenging than with people as we can not explain to them what we want them to do.
+This sort of physiotherapy for animals is more challenging than with people as we cannot explain to them what we want them to do.
 We have a wide variety of exercises that can be used to target movement at different muscle, tendons or joints and can be adapted to the individual capabilities of your pet.

-Doing these exercises at home enables you to be involved in your animals recovery and will speed up the rehabilitation process considerably.
+Doing these exercises at home enables you to be involved in your animal's recovery and will speed up the rehabilitation process considerably.
 Lead walking is often an essential part of the recovery process and we can assist with preventing pulling and enabling the walking to be a valuable part of therapy rather than a battle.

 Therapeutic exercises can be used to encourage weight bearing on a limb, improve active joint motion and to build power, strength and speed.
-They can be used to help proprioception (the awareness of where the body is in space) and balance ( the body’s ability to maintain equilibrium while standing or moving over different ground conditions).
+They can be used to help proprioception (the awareness of where the body is in space) and balance (the body’s ability to maintain equilibrium while standing or moving over different ground conditions).
 Simple massage techniques or stretching may be demonstrated to you to help manage pain and recovery from injury.

 Please contact us if you struggle with a particular exercise - we are here to help!